GRAM: Spatial general-purpose audio representation models for real-world applications

-Matterport3D contains scans of 90 houses.
-We discarded five houses for which meshes were not of sufficient quality.
-For each of the remaining 85 houses, we generated 1,000 naturalistic scenes.
-We generated a naturalistic scene by randomly sampling a listener location, a sound source location and a noise source location in the room.
-Listeners were placed within the room with a randomly sampled head orientation (range [0\textdegree, 360\textdegree]).
-We placed the sound source location at a randomly sampled location with respect to the listener (distance range [1.5 m, 5 m]; azimuth range [0\textdegree, 360\textdegree]; elevation range [-90\textdegree, +90\textdegree]).
-Noise could either be localized (50 \% of the scenes) or diffuse (50 \% of the scenes).
-For localized noise, we randomly sampled one location in the room.
-For diffuse noise, we randomly sampled three, four or five locations in the room.
-We then rendered a set of BRIRs to describe the naturalistic scene.
-Given sound source location $s$, listener location $r$, and receiver head orientation $\theta$, we rendered the BRIR between the listener and the source as $\text{BRIR}(s, r, \theta)$.
-Given a number of noise sources $n_{i}$ with noise source location $\phi_i$, listener location $r$, and receiver head orientation $\theta$, we rendered the BRIR between the listener and each noise source as $\text{BRIR}_{i}(\phi_i, r, \theta)$.
-This procedure resulted in a total of 85,000 sets of BRIRs with $RT_{60}$ (that is, reverberation strength) ranging between 0.2 and 0.5 (see Appendix \ref{brir-spec} for all parameters).
+\textbf{Components of simulated real-world scenes:} Matterport3D contains scans of 90 houses.
+We discarded five houses for which the meshes were not of sufficient quality.
+For each of the remaining 85 houses, we simulated 1,000 real-world scenes.
+Each scene comprised a randomly sampled listener location, a sound source location, and a noise source location within the room.
+For BRIRs (binaural), we randomly sampled head orientation from a range [0\textdegree, 360\textdegree]).
+We placed the sound source at a randomly sampled position relative to the listener or microphone (distance range [1.5 m, 5 m]; azimuth range [0\textdegree, 360\textdegree]; elevation range [-90\textdegree, +90\textdegree]).
+Noise was either localized (50\% of the scenes) or diffuse (50\% of the scenes).
+For localized noise, we randomly sampled a single location within the room.
+For diffuse noise, we randomly sampled three, four, or five locations in the room.
+We then rendered a set of RIRs to describe all components in the naturalistic scene.
+Given sound source location $s$, listener (microphone) location $r$, and receiver head orientation $\theta$, we rendered RIRs describing the sound path from the source to the listener (microphone) as $\text{BRIR}(s, r, \theta)$ and as $\text{ARIR}(s, r, \theta)$.
+Given a number of noise sources $n_{i}$ at noise source location $\phi_i$, listener location $r$, and receiver head orientation $\theta$, we rendered the RIR describing the path from the noise source(s) to the listener as $\text{BRIR}_{i}(\phi_i, r, \theta)$ and as $\text{ARIR}(\phi_i, r, \theta)$.
+This procedure resulted in a total of 85,000 sets of BRIRs as well as 85,000 sets of ARIRs (see \autoref{appendix: brir-spec} for all parameters).